ilanschnell/ironpkg/README.txt

 results in a sorter python path and faster import times (which seems to have the biggest advantage for namespace packages).  egginst knows about the eggs the people from Enthought use.
-It can install shared libraries, change binary headers, etc., things which require special post install scripts if (Enstaller) easy_install installs them.
+It can install shared libraries, change binary headers, etc., things which would require special post install scripts if easy_install installs them.

 The egg format: